powersync-ja/build-day/README.md

 # Cleanup

-The `setup.sql` script only runs on the first initialization of the container.

 If you want to start from a fresh start:

-- Delete the Docker volumes `mongo_storage` and `db_data`
+- Delete the Docker volumes `mongo_storage`
-  Their full names might vary depending on the directory where the `docker-compose` command was executed.
+  The full name might vary depending on the directory where the `docker-compose` command was executed.
 - Delete the service Docker containers.